 - FusionAuth is the only system that sees confidential credentials such as passwords.

-- You can add MFA and other security features in one place.
+- You can add multi-factor authentication (MFA) and other security features in one place.

-- Adding, removing and auditing application access occurs in one place.
+- Adding, removing and auditing users' application access occurs in FusionAuth.

-- Pre-built functionality like registration, single sign-on, or profile management speeds application development.
+- Pre-built functionality like registration, single sign-on, and profile management speeds application development.

 FusionAuth is available both as an installable piece of software and a SaaS service, so you have options.
 The software functionality is the same no matter where you run it.

 Here is an overview of each of the sections: